DAT Test Breakdown

 - Quantitative Reasoning Test

-- All questions asked in DAT are multiple-choice questions.
+- All questions asked are in the form of multiple-choice questions.

-- The total time taken to conduct DAT is about 4 hours and 30 minutes.
+- The total time taken to take the test is 4 hours and 30 minutes.

-- There is an optional break of 15 minutes after the completion of two sections of DAT.
+- There is an optional break of 15 minutes after the completion of two sections.

 - 15 minutes are allotted to a tutorial in the beginning and 15 minutes for post test survey in the end.